Soli, Cyprus: Temples at Cholades

 From the Swedish Cyprus Expedition's excavation at Soli Cholades.
 Construction of temples C-F.

 The marble sculptures found during the excavation were probably made from imported marble.
 It seems likely that the heads were made separately from the body and fitted together with an iron pin.
 Some sculptures have been mended.
-All the sculptures were once painted although the colours are faintly preserved.
+All the sculptures were once painted and the colours are faintly preserved.
 Other sculptures were made of alabaster, terracotta as well as soft and hard limestone.
-Some of the sculptures were found in situ and these were always located in connection to the cellae.
-The archeologists proposed that they probably were placed on the altars in the cellae.
+Some of the sculptures were found on site and these were always located in connection to the cellae.
+They probably were placed on the altars in the cellae.
 Therefore the altars might have been used as iconostasis, or a stand for the various sculptures.
 This was only observed with the sculptures in the cella, not the ones from the courtyards or outside.
-The sculptures from period 1 (250 B.C.) were all found in temple A. From period 2 (end of 2nd century B.C.) all the sculptures were found at temples B, C, and D. From period 3 (middle of 3rd century A.D.) and 4 (beginning of 4th century.
-A.D.) all the sculptures were found in temple E. The sculptures and inscriptions were used as the foundation for the archaeologist's identifications of the temples, therefore they might be the correct identification but it is not completely sure.
+The sculptures from period 1 (250 B.C.) were all found in temple A. From period 2 (end of 2nd century B.C.) all the sculptures were found at temples B, C, and D. From period 3 (middle of the 3rd century A.D.) and 4 (beginning of the 4th century.
+A.D.) all the sculptures were found in temple E.

 Theatre

-A reconstruction of the theatre at Soli during the Roman period by John Lindros.
+Representation of the theatre at Soli during the Roman period, by John Lindros.

-Party at the theater's orchestra.
+Party in the theater's orchestra.
 Soli, 1927–1931.

 Further on the Swedish Cyprus Expedition excavated an ancient theatre at Soli.
 They proposed that the theatre was planned and erected in one piece and they could not distinguish any building periods.
-The structure displays that the theatre is from the Roman period and coins exhibit an even more precise date, 42/3 A.D as well as 66-70 A.D.
+The structure displays that the theatre is from the Roman period and coins exhibit an even more precise date, 42/43 A.D. as well as 66–70 A.D.
 It seems to have been in use until the fourth century.
 The theatre consists of three parts, orchestra, auditorium, and stage-building.
 The orchestra is cut out of the rock and has a semicircular shape with a rectangular addition in front.
 The floor of the orchestra was plastered with lime cement and the rainwater was carried off by a conduit of terracotta pipes.
 Two entrances, the western and eastern paradoi, lead to the orchestra.
 The auditorium was also semicircular and cut into the rock of the sloping hill.
 The auditorium is divided by a diazoma covered by limestone slabs.